vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development/cloud-native-development.md

 Sometimes it is enough to refactor and update an existing legacy application with only a handful of these factors in order to get it running on a cloud platform like Tanzu, gaining the operational benefits of the platform without the large investment of a far-reach modernization effort.
 Pay specific attention to externalizing configurations, converting integrations into backing services, keeping your processes stateless, and logging to standard input and output.

-For more information on cloud native apps check out the free ebook  [Beyond the 12-Factor App](https://tanzu.vmware.com/content/blog/beyond-the-twelve-factor-app) , by Kevin Hoffman.
+For more information on cloud native apps check out the free e-book [Beyond the 12-Factor App](https://tanzu.vmware.com/content/blog/beyond-the-twelve-factor-app), by Kevin Hoffman.
 In it, he introduces three additional factors including API-first development, security, and telemetry not covered in the original set, but are often required for apps to run well in the cloud.

 ## In this article, you learned to: